-Dr. Yun Guan is an associate professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
+Dr. Yun Guan is a professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
 His multidisciplinary research focuses on mechanisms of chronic pain and developing better strategies and novel targets for treatment of pathological pain conditions.

 Dr. Guan earned his M.D. from Capital Medical University in Beijing, China.
 Following that, he completed an M.S. in neurophysiology at Chinese Academy of Medical Sciences & Peking Union Medical College and a Ph.D. in neuroscience from the University of Maryland.
 He completed a postdoctoral fellowship in anesthesiology and critical care medicine at Johns Hopkins.
 Dr. Guan joined the Johns Hopkins faculty in 2006.